mikrobi/babel/core/components/babel/docs/readme.txt

 By clicking on the (green) language buttons you can easily switch between the different language versions of your resources.

-If there are no translations defined for certain language (gray button) mousover the language's button: a layer will appears where you can tell Babel to create a translation of the current resource or you can set the translation link to an existing resource manually by entering the ID of the translated resource.
+If there are no translations defined for certain language (gray button), mousover the language's button: a layer appears where you can tell Babel to create a translation of the current resource or you can set the translation link to an existing resource manually by entering the ID of the translated resource.

-When clicking on "Create Translation" Babel will create a new resource in the language's context and copy all the content of the current resource the newly created resource.
+When clicking on "Create Translation" Babel will create a new resource in the language's context and copy all the content of the current resource to the newly created resource.
 You now can translated all the content and TVs and publish the translated resource.

-If you'd like to remove a translation link just mouseover the (green) language
+If you'd like to remove a translation link, just mouseover the (green) language
 button: a layer appears where you can click on "Unlink translation" button to remove the translation link to this language.